Macx-Lio/Non-Player-Characters/README.md

 Use the Command ".npc add [ID]" to spawn the NPC permanently. <br>

 > [!TIP]
-> I would place the NPC in Dalaran, then you Familie and Friends need to reach Level 74 first.
+> I would place the NPC in Dalaran, then your Familie and Friends need to reach Level 74 first.

 # 0.2 Removing the NPC from World of Warcraft
 Login to World of Warcraft with your GameMaster-Account. <br>